moseslytle/yami-app/README.md

 ---

 ## Workload Distribution (Moses, Joshua, Linus, Paulina)
 **Are the contributions and workload balanced across all team members?
-Why or why not?** [cite: 198, 199]
+Why or why not?**

 Yes.
 Each team member was assigned specific responsibilities in implementing core classes, writing tests, and managing integration.
 Code contributions are traceable via the GitHub commits and branching, and all members participated in planning, coding, and reviewing during Sprints 1 and 2.
 Responsibilities were divided during these meetings.